 'The Western Australian Basketball League aims to provide a state-wide premier junior competition which develops players, coaches and officials.
-The League seeks to meet the high-level competition requirements through accessible education and training, while promoting positive mental, physical and emotional outcomes'

-- WABL February 2017
+The League seeks to meet the highlevel competition requirements through accessible education and training, while promoting positive mental, physical and emotional outcomes' - WABL February 2017

-The Western Australian Basketball League (WABL) is WA's premier junior basketball competition catering for players in the following age groups: U12, U14, U16, U18, U20 and Open Age (D-League)
+The Western Australian Basketball League (WABL) is WA's premier junior basketball competition catering for players in the following age groups: U12, U14, U16, U18, U20 and Open Age (D- League).

 The WABL introduced divisions graded depending on ability.
-This process has been progressively phased in year to year and in 2022, U12, U14, U16s and U18s will all be graded at the WABL Grading Tournament (last weekends of February and first weekends of March).
+This process has been progressively phased in year to year and in 2023, U12, U14, U16s and U18s will all be graded at the WABL Grading Tournament in early 2023.

-Games are played on Sundays over an 18-week home and away season where every team plays each other twice, plus three weeks of finals.
+Games are played on Sundays over an 18-week home and away season, plus three weeks of finals.